 - Improve your immune system to protect your body from microbial infections.
 Take vitamin C to boost your immune system.
 Also, drink the vitamin C rich juices such as orange or lime juices.

 Swollen Uvula condition as commonly called as the enlarged uvula or elongated uvula or long uvula or inflamed uvula.

-As I said earlier, swollen uvula or uvulitis is a common medical condition and no need of medical treatment needed.
-Home remedies can heal your inflamed uvula faster than usual.
+As I said earlier, swollen uvula or uvulitis is a common medical condition and no need of medical treatment needed to cure this swelling.
+Home remedies and treatments can heal your inflamed uvula faster than usual.
 So no need to afraid of swollen uvula problem, until you face the above said issues such as breathing or swallowing.